Pep Guardiola has been the Manchester City manager since the start of the 2016/17 campaign.

 As a player, Guardiola spent the majority of his career at Barcelona but also played for Brescia, Roma, Al-Ahli and Dorados de Sinaloa.

 He won six LaLiga titles and lifted the European Cup in 1992, the same year that he won Olympic gold with Spain.

 Guardiola's first taste of coaching came as head coach of Barcelona’s B team in June 2007.
-With Tito Vilanova as his assistant, Guardiola achieved promotion and was quickly catapulted to manager of the senior squad to replace Frank Rijkaard at the end of the 2007/08 season.
+With Tito Vilanova as his assistant, Guardiola achieved promotion and was quickly catapulted to manager of the senior squad, replacing Frank Rijkaard at the end of the 2007/08 season.

 It was the club’s first ever treble and, at 37 years of age, it made Guardiola the youngest manager to lift the UEFA Champions League in history.

-In total he would spend four seasons as manager of the Spanish side, winning 14 trophies across six different competitions before taking a break from football after the 2011/12 campaign came to a close.
+In total he would spend four seasons as manager of the Spanish side, winning 14 trophies across six different competitions before taking a break from football after the 2011/12 campaign.

 Guardiola returned to coaching ahead of 2013/14 at Bayern Munich.
 He won three Bundesliga titles on the bounce, with silverware also coming via the DFB-Pokal, UEFA Super Cup and FIFA Club World Cup.

-After three years in Munich, the former FIFA World Coach of the Year agreed a move to Man City for the 2016/17 Premier League season.
+After three years in Munich, the former FIFA World Coach of the Year agreed a move to Manchester City for the 2016/17 Premier League season.